paul-nechifor/nechifor-web/readme.md

 - Hide Nginx server version.
 Same for PHP.

+- Render the readme.md file to HTML by setting `about-filter` to something.

 - Add a sitemap.

 - Make sure to mark things that are generated as non-indexable by Google.